bitm4ker/overthewire-bandit/level-12-13.md

 Decompression chain:
 hexdump → gzip → bzip2 → gzip → tar → tar → bzip2 → tar → gzip → ASCII

-File is relied upon heavily to determine what type of comrpession is used and which extraction method is needed.
+File is relied upon heavily to determine what type of compression is used and which extraction method is needed.

 This is one of the more tedious levels, as I said methods vary when it comes to completion.